 This category recognises the increased rates required to operate efficiently and provide for rural infrastructure and services.
 The above services are in addition to the urban services, programs, and infrastructure available to the properties in this category.
 The Shire incurs higher costs of infrastructure maintenance and renewal of the rural road network due to its vulnerability to extreme weather conditions, further increasing due to extra vehicle movements and activities associated with these properties.
-This category is expected to contribute 1.44% of the total rates to be raised for 2022/23.
+The rate in the dollar for this category is 318% higher than the UV-Rural base rate.
+This category contains 0.3% of all properties within the Shire, accounting for 3.8% of total property value, and is expected to contribute 1.43% of the total rates to be raised for 2023/24.